littlehorse-enterprises/.github/profile/README.md

 ### Do I need Business-as-Code if I don't read the code anymore?

-In many cases, it's faster to not read the code that Claude writes!
-Business-as-Code actually makes it safer to do that.
+You don't necessarily need to read the code, but you absolutely do need to understand your systems.
+Business-as-Code actually makes it easier to understand the code that Claude writes.
 When Claude writes a `WfSpec`, the LittleHorse dashboard _deterministically_ visualizes the exact business logic written in that `WfSpec`.
 You can easily (visually) verify the way all of your sub-systems are composed together into a workflow rater than having to chase down the connection logic through opaque code and queue consumers.

 ### How does Business-as-Code help me orchestrate agents?